 Guarantors are often needed when prospective tenants have poor credit.
 If a guarantor co-signs the agreement, the guarantor will be liable for any and all debts that may arise under the agreement.
 This is a smart way for landlords to protect themselves from potentially bad situations that arise when tenants fail to pay rent or cause damage to the property.

-For properties built before 1978 (i.e. pre-1978 property), federal law requires that the landlord and tenants (and their agents) sign a "Disclosure of Information on Lead-Based Paint," which is included for you.
-Landlords must keep the signed copy of the "Disclosure of Information on Lead-Based Paint" for at least three years as compliance with the rules.
+If the property was constructed prior to 1978, then federal law requires that the landlord and tenant sign a "Disclosure of Information on Lead-Based Paint," which is attached to your download.
+Retain the signed copy for at least three years for your records.